-"One in seven NFL players protested yesterday.
-Let's discuss the arguments against them."
+One In Seven NFL Players Protested Yesterday.
+Let's Discuss The Arguments Against Them

 Are they?
 Did the player who started all this ever say anything negative about America’s protectors?

-Not only did that never happen, he actually openly cheered for the military personnel present on the same night that his anthem protest first caught the national eye.
+Not only did he never do such a thing, he actually openly cheered for the military personnel present on the same night that his anthem protest first caught the national eye.

 To quote his direct response when a connection was first suggested: